-It’s great exercise and allows for very strong bonding.
+It’s a great exercise and allows for solid bonding.
 It also establishes the pack order and gives the dog a sense of belonging.

 Establishing a pattern for walks will do this as well as build trust with your new dog.
-Also, oddly enough, a medium length controlled walk seems to tire your dog out more than an equal amount of time spent chasing balls.
-I don’t fully understand it but it’s true.
+Oddly enough, a medium length controlled walk seems to tire your dog out more than an equal amount of time spent chasing balls.
+I don’t fully understand it, but it’s true.
 Try it out.

 Don’t skimp on the walks.

-Unless you live alone, at some point you’ll have to let other humans interact with the new dog.
-It’s entirely fine, recommended in fact, to lay down the rules before allowing this to happen.
+Unless you live alone, you’ll have to let other humans interact with the new dog at some point.
+It’s entirely fine, recommended, in fact, to lay down the rules before allowing this to happen.

 The rules are simple.
-Be calm, don’t force the dog to do anything, don’t hug, don’t kiss, and if the dog shows signs of agitation then walk away calmly.
+Be calm, don’t force the dog to do anything, don’t hug, don’t kiss, and then walk away calmly if the dog shows signs of agitation.

-As the dog shows increased comfort levels, and this may be a few days or it could be immediately, slowly let other folks in the house into the dog’s area.
+As the dog shows increased comfort levels, which may be a few days, or it could be immediately, slowly let other folks in the house into the dog’s area.